 While flow rate is reflected by speed, water pressure is determined by force.
 Very low water pressure will inhibit proper filtration through RO filters since the system relies on pressure to force water molecules through the membrane.
 A home’s water pressure is measured in pounds-per-square-inch (psi).

-Many larger systems will require a minimum of 40 to 45 psi to be effective.
+Many large under-sink filters will require a minimum of 40 to 45 psi to be effective.
 For a standard household, the maximum psi will normally be 60.
 Water pressure will also be affected by the square footage of the house, as well as the number of users within the household.

 According to a recent Consumer Reports survey, nearly half of Americans who drink municipal water complained of an odor coming from their tap water.
 Though the odor doesn’t always mean something is wrong, it can make hydrating less appealing.
 Chlorine is one of the most common contributors to the smell, a chemical used in water-treatment facilities to rid the water of bacteria, viruses, and parasites.